KoiiKikko/FishHeads/README.md

 **What Are Pond Pioneers?**

-Pond Pioneersempowers you to become an active participant in the Koii ecosystem by running a node.
+Pond Pioneers empowers you to become an active participant in the Koii ecosystem by running a node.
 These nodes play a vital role in maintaining the network's health, security, and overall growth.
 As a reward for your contribution, you'll earn KOI tokens through an adaptive reward system inspired by the graceful Koi fish.

 **Why Participate?**